H Is for Hawk (film)

-H Is for Hawk is a 2025 biographical drama film directed by Philippa Lowthorpe, who co-wrote the screenplay with Emma Donoghue, based on the 2014 memoir by Helen MacDonald.
+H Is for Hawk is a 2025 biographical drama film directed by Philippa Lowthorpe, who co-wrote the screenplay with Emma Donoghue, based on the 2014 memoir by naturalist Helen Macdonald.
 It stars Claire Foy, Brendan Gleeson, Denise Gough, Sam Spruell, and Lindsay Duncan.
-The film tells the true story of a woman who tends to a Goshawk after the death of her father.
+The film tells the true story of Helen Macdonald who tends to a goshawk after the death of their father Alisdair.
+The film received generally positive reviews from critics.